Glove1911/Employee-Tracker/README.md

  ## Description
 Employee Tracker is a CLI applicaiton for building and maintaining companies employee data base.
 The application  can scale appropriately with a companies growth without reconfiguring the core structure of the internal employee data base.
-The Employee Tracker allows users wtihin the organization managers to view all employees, roles, as well as departments.
+The Employee Tracker allows users wtihin the organization to view all employees, roles, as well as departments.
 It also allows for adding employees, roles, and departments.
-User can also update employee all from your CLI.
+Users can also update employee roles all from your CLI.

 ## Installation